ronanmmurphy/ronanmmurphy/README.md

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=ronanmmurphy)](https://github.com/anuraghazra/github-readme-stats)

-**📚  Awarded a Scholarship to pursue a MSc in AI at NUI Galway, graduated in 2020 with a first-class honours.
+**📚  Awarded a Scholarship to pursue a MSc in AI at NUI Galway, graduated in 2020 with a first-class honours.<br>
       Graduated with BE in Computer Engineering at NUI Galway with first-class honours 2019.**

-**Passion for Computer Vision, NLP and Deep Learning technologies.**
+**💡 Passion for Computer Vision, Natural Language Processing, Reinforcement Learning, Deep Learning, Data Mining and anything related to Artificial Intelligence**

-**⚡ Fun fact: I'm an Irish international Waterpolo Player 🤽 **
+**⚡ Fun fact: I'm an Irish international Waterpolo Player 🤽**

 **📫 Contact me through any of my social media links below 😄**